webpack/webpack.js.org/src/content/concepts/index.md

 W> Note that the ability to `import` any type of module, e.g. `.css` files, is a feature specific to webpack and may not be supported by other bundlers or task runners.
 We feel this extension of the language is warranted as it allows developers to build a more accurate dependency graph.

-At a high level, **loaders** have two purposes in your webpack configuration:
+At a high level, **loaders** have two properties in your webpack configuration:

 1. The `test` property identifies which file or files should be transformed.
 2. The `use` property indicates which loader should be used to do the transforming.